Here you will find the answers to frequently asked questions about applying to our halls of residence.

 If you would like to request living with a friend, you will need to make this clear in your application.
 We treat each case individually and it is not an automated system, so we will make sure your request is considered and we will try our best to accommodate you if possible.

 What’s it like living in halls?

-Check out our Living in halls page, which gives you full details about halls life including Student Welfare Mentors, The Social Programme and our online Halls Life platform.
+Check out our Living in halls page, which gives you full details about halls life including our Social Programme and online Halls Life platform.

 What’s communal living like?